bor0/gidti/manuscript/chapter1.md

 X>
 X> Try to think of a real-world scenario and model it using a formal system, and then try to apply a few of the transformation rules in order to demonstrate how we can get from point A to point B.

+[^ch1n1]: The word iff is an abbreviation for "If and only if".

-[^ch1n1]: Note that this theorem only holds for systems that allow expressing arithmetic of natural numbers (e.g. Peano, set theory, but first-order logic also has some paradoxes if we allow self-referential statements).
+[^ch1n2]: Note that this theorem only holds for systems that allow expressing arithmetic of natural numbers (e.g. Peano, set theory, but first-order logic also has some paradoxes if we allow self-referential statements).
 We will look into this systems in the next chapter.

+[^ch1n3]: An invariant is a property that holds true whenever we apply any of the inference rules.

-[^ch1n2]: After having introduced ourselves to proofs, you will be given an exercise to prove this fact.
+[^ch1n4]: After having introduced ourselves to proofs, you will be given an exercise to prove this fact.